Make-School-Labs/General-Project-Setup-Guide/heroku/readme.md

     Logging in... done
     Logged in as youremail@email.com
     ```

 You are now logged in!!
 Let's get on to deploying your app now!

 ## Deploying your Apps

- To deploy various apps on Heroku please follow these official guides thoroughly:
+ To deploy apps on Heroku please follow these official guides for your specifc use case:
  | App     | Guide |
 | ----------- | ----------- |
 | Nodejs    | <https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true>      |